 Under Maestro Domingo's leadership, the company has expanded its facilities with the 2000 opening of the Washington National Opera Studio in Takoma Park.
 This facility contains rehearsal space large enough to accommodate three different productions simultaneously, houses a well-equipped costume shop, and is home to Washington National Opera Center for Education and Training.
 Introduced in spring of 2004, the National Opera Center houses the celebrated Domingo-Cafritz Young Artist Program, award-winning Education and Community Programs Department, and newly created Apprentice and Intern Programs.

 Founded in 2002, the Domingo-Cafritz Young Artist Program has quickly become one of the nation's most competitive and comprehensive professional training programs for young singers and coach/accompanists.
 The program guides promising young singers in their transition from student to international opera artist by providing private voice lessons, master classes, vocal coaching in roles, and training in languages and in the dramatic arts from the finest teachers and coaches in the field.
 Nutrition education, stress-reduction counseling, and advice on how to build and manage a professional career as an opera artist are also included.
 All singers have the opportunity to perform principal, supporting, or cover roles in main stage productions.
-In the 2004-2005 season, the program expanded to include conductors and directors.

 Investing in Young Artists